jmccrae/lemon.patterns/README.md

                         ontology("fatherOf"),
                         propObj=PossessiveAdjunct)

-Note: `PossessiveAdjunct` is used to indicate arguments made with "of" or a genetive form, this allows constructions like "John is Betty's father" as well as "John is the father of Betty".
+Note: `PossessiveAdjunct` is used to indicate arguments made with "of" or a genitive form, this allows constructions like "John is Betty's father" as well as "John is the father of Betty".